MicrosoftDocs/win32/desktop-src/shell/taskbar.md

 ---
-Description: 'The Windows interface includes a special application desktop toolbar called the taskbar.
-You can use the taskbar for such tasks as switching between open windows and starting new applications.' ms.assetid: '14d520e7-7c15-441d-9662-24b972d208ac'
+Description: The Windows interface includes a special application desktop toolbar called the taskbar.
+You can use the taskbar for such tasks as switching between open windows and starting new applications. ms.assetid: 14d520e7-7c15-441d-9662-24b972d208ac
 title: The Taskbar
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The Taskbar